 |Answers||The result of a single search.||Anyone who can view an answer can share it.
 See share answers.|

 Who can share and to whom

-You do not have to be an administrator or the owner, to share saved answers or pinboards.
+You do not have to be an administrator or the owner of an object to share saved answers or pinboards.
 Any user can share them, based on the access levels the user has.

 If you upload a spreadsheet, you can share Can View or Can Edit privileges with other people, who can further share them with others.
 This last point is important.
 Like sharing a secret, sharing an object or your data can quickly spread in ths way to people you do not intend it to.
 So, if your data or work is sensitive to your business be thoughtful in how you share it.